 Participating Shows

-• Each state is allowed one State show and two Regional shows to represent them in the Belgian Merit Program®.
+1. Each state is allowed one State show and two Regional shows to represent them in the Belgian Merit Program®.
 In the event that the state does not have a state fair that represents the Belgian draft horse then a show can be chosen by the Belgian Draft Horse Alliance Board of Directors to represent the breed for that state.

-• Show must be open and unrestricted to all registered Belgians.
+1. Show must be open and unrestricted to all registered Belgians.

 • Following are the current recognized State shows:

-• Georgia National Fair, Idaho State Draft Horse Show, Illinois State Fair, Indiana State Fair, Iowa State Fair, Kansas State Fair, Keystone International Livestock Exposition, Michigan Great Lakes International Show, Minnesota State Fair, Missouri State Fair, National Western Stock Show, Nebraska State Fair, New York State Fair, North American International Livestock Exposition, South Dakota State Fair, West Virginia State Fair, Wisconsin State Fair
+• Georgia National Fair, Idaho State Draft Horse Show, Illinois State Fair, Indiana State Fair, Iowa State Fair, Kansas State Fair, Keystone International Livestock Exposition, Michigan Great Lakes International Show, Minnesota State Fair, Missouri State Fair, National Western Stock Show, Nebraska State Fair, New York State Fair, North American International Livestock Exposition, Ohio State Fair, South Dakota State Fair, West Virginia State Fair, Wisconsin State Fair

 • Following are the current recognized Regional shows: